Mina - Free AI Support After a Psychedelic Experience

 When conversation becomes connection

-Mina reads depth of conversation and, when the moment is right, offers to connect you with a practitioner who specializes in exactly the kind of material you're carrying.
+Mina is not a replacement for a therapist.
+When the moment is right, she offers to connect you with a practitioner who specializes in exactly the kind of material you are carrying.

 SK